Package 'iotables'

 Other Croatia 2010 datasets: croatia_2010_1700, croatia_2010_1800, croatia_employment_2013, croatia_employment_aggregation, primary_inputs

-Croatian employment data for the year 2013
+Croatian employment data for 2013

 Description